DeepCloth: Neural Garment Representation for Shape and Style Editing

-BUFF Dataset~\cite{BUFF_Zhang_2017_CVPR} is a high-resolution 4D scan dataset with both clothed human with pose sequences, and T-posed standard human shape without clothing.
+The Twindom dataset is a high-resolution 3D scan dataset with multiple clothed humans under arbitrary poses.

-In order to fit in our module, for the 3D scan clothed model, we first perform a pose alignment procedure with the T-posed standard human model to obtain the pose information and the inside posed human mesh $\mathcal{V}_h$, and segment the 3D scan to each garment mesh $\mathcal{V}_g$.
+To fit in our module, for the 3D scan clothed model, we first perform a pose alignment procedure with the standard human model to obtain the pose information and the inside posed human mesh $\mathcal{V}_h$, and segment the 3D scan to each garment mesh $\mathcal{V}_g$.
 We then perform \InferNet introduced in Sect.~\ref{subsec:garment_infer} to extract the shape parameters $s_I$ for the garment, and generate posed sequences using \AnimNet using garment 2D representation generated by $s_I$.
-The results are shown in Fig.~\ref{fig:exp_infer}, which shows that we can correctly recover the shape of the original garments.
-Besides, we can perform shape editing by shifting the shape parameters $s_I$ as $s_I'$, and also perform the animation procedure.
-The results are shown in Fig.~\ref{fig:exp_infer}.
+The results are shown in Fig.~\ref{fig:teaser}, which shows that we can correctly recover the shape of the original garments.
+In addition, we can perform shape editing by shifting the shape parameters $s_I$ as $s_I'$ and perform the animation procedure.
+The results are shown in Fig.~\ref{fig:teaser} and Fig.~\ref{fig:exp_infer}.